 CEQA Guidelines Update

-The Governor’s Office of Planning and Research seeks your input on revisions to Section 15126.2(a), responding to the California Supreme Court’s decision in California Building Industry Association v.
+The Governor’s Office of Planning and Research released a draft of revisions to Section 15126.2(a), responding to the California Supreme Court’s decision in California Building Industry Association v.
 Bay Area Air Quality Management District (2015) 62 Cal.
 4th 369.
 These revisions specifically address the requirement to analyze hazards that a project may risk exacerbating.
-Please submit any comments on this set of revisions by November 21, 2016.
-The proposal and instructions for submitting comments are available.
+The proposal and comments on the proposal are available below..

 Last year, OPR released a preliminary discussion draft of changes to the Guidelines Implementing the California Environmental Quality Act for public review on August 11, 2015.
 The comment period on that draft has now closed, and OPR is reviewing the input that it received and is making revisions in response to that input.
 OPR wishes to thank those that participated in the review.
 Notice of future activity on the CEQA Guidelines, including completion of this package, will be posted on this website and distributed through the CEQA Guidelines List Serve.